fsandx/camelopard-keeper/README.md

 <img src="https://raw.githubusercontent.com/fsandx/camelopard/master/assets/camelopard.png">

-This a collection of example scripts and recepies targeting the camelopard npm package and one or many Axis IP camera(s): https://www.npmjs.com/package/camelopard.
+This a collection of example scripts and recepies targeting the camelopard npm package and one or many Axis IP camera(s).
+The npm package can be found here: https://www.npmjs.com/package/camelopard.

 ## Scripts
 All scripts are located in a subfolder of this repo, together with a more detailed README-file.
 Please be aware of required npm packages to install in the root of this repo.You can run a script by executing: ` node subfolder/script.js ` in the repo root.